-Princess Helena College is characterised by mutual respect between the girls and teachers, with everyone expected to accept responsibility for their own actions and to behave with care and consideration towards others.
+Princess Helena College is characterised by mutual respect between the pupils and teachers, with everyone expected to accept responsibility for their own actions and to behave with care and consideration towards others.

 The formal pastoral structure is provided by the Assistant Head (Pastoral), Heads of Years, Form Teachers, the School Matron and Boarding House staff.
-All new girls are helped to settle in by their Soul Sister.
-For Year 7, this is a girl from the year above, who acts as her mentor and friend.
-Our successful Soul Sister system, organised by the Pastoral Prefect, offers help and support to younger girls.
+All new pupils are helped to settle in by our buddy system.
+For Year 7, this is a pupil from the year above, who acts as a mentor and friend.

 With an emphasis on nurturing and encouragement, the House System is the epicentre of our community spirit.